By: Joshua D. Drake

 This parameter determines if Postgres is going to write to WAL in a synchronous or asynchronous fashion.
 There are multiple valid options: remote_apply, on (the default), remote_write, local, and off.

 We are only going to discuss the options of on or off.
 The other options are for an environment where Postgres is utilizing replication.
 The most significant user-visible difference when writing data in synchronous (on) or asynchronous (off) fashion is two-fold.
 First is performance: writing synchronously is slower, however it guarantees that your data is written to permanent storage at transaction commit.
 While synchronous_commit is enabled, the Postgres backend that is submitting data will wait for a return of TRUE that the WAL process has flushed the data to disk.
 When synchronous_commit is off, the Postgres process will only wait for the WAL process to confirm that it has the data, not that it has been written to disk.
 Although rare, if you write asynchronously there is an opportunity that you may lose data that was considered committed by your application on a crash of the Postgres server.

 Whether synchronous_commit is on or off does not affect the consistency or validity of your data.
 This means that even in the event of a database crash all of your foreign keys, rows, index entries etc.. are protected from violation or corruption by the WAL.

 Full page writes

-All of the information found on this article can also be found in the official Postgres documentation: http://www.postgresql.org/docs/current/static/wal-configuration.html and links therein.
+All of the information found in this article can also be found within the official Postgres documentation: http://www.postgresql.org/docs/current/static/wal-configuration.html and links therein.